IacopoScandale/PW/README.md

 For undo installation just run `./uninstall.sh`.
 Then you can simply remove the folder.
 NB: passwords would not be removed, but they will remain encrypted with the old PW password.

+oss: `xclip` is required for copying passwords into the clipboard.

 # Commands:
 |command|description|